Brown-University-Library/.github/profile/README.md

 * _Utilize environment variables:_ Store sensitive information in environment variables, set outside of the git-directory and thus not able to be accidentally committed.
 All languages support common ways of doing this.

-* _Do not depend on the .gitignore file for security:_ Rather, get in the habit of thinking of the .gitignore file as keeping messy-unnecessary-cruft out of github (like virtual-environments or auto-compiled *.pyc files), not as basic security.
+* _Do not depend on the .gitignore file for security:_ Rather, get in the habit of thinking of the .gitignore file as keeping messy-unnecessary-cruft out of github (like auto-compiled *.pyc files), not as basic security.
 Instead, keep the sensitive info out of the github directory in the first place.

 ## Other recommended GitHub practices...
 * Include a README, preferably with an explanation of the repo's Purpose, Usage, and Installation